Automating Computational Design with Generative AI: Methodologies for Generative Design

-We propose a novel approach to encode these semantics in floor plans to improve the fine-tuning of diffusion models utilizing the following three strategies: \begin{description} \item[Simplify:] The more different semantics a floor plan contains the harder it is for the diffusion model to differentiate.
-Thus, it is important to remove unnecessary elements (furniture, assets, etc.) and focus on the relevant semantics for floor planning (walls, doors, and windows).
-The removed unnecessary elements may be added in a following in-painting step in the section editing step from Fig.\ \ref{fig:ideal_workflow}.
-This will be our baseline for the retraining of model $\ModelBaseline$, which will be called $\ModelReduced$ (Reduced). \item[Encode:] When we look at a floor plan, we know that thick lines are walls and the enclosed white space is a room.
-We also understand its semantic function (kitchen, bed room, living room) from the symbols of appliances that it contains (oven/fridge, bed, couch).
-When we remove those symbols---to simplify the model---the diffusion model (and we) cannot understand this semantic.
-So, we need a way to re-encode this information, for example by filling the rooms with different colours like blue for kitchen, orange for a bed room, or green for a living room.
+To achieve this, we propose a novel approach to encode these semantics in floor plans to improve the fine-tuning of diffusion models by adopting the following two strategy in addition to \textbf{Simplify}: \begin{description} \item[Encode:] When we look at a floor plan, we know that thick lines are walls and the enclosed white space is a room.
+We also understand its semantic function (kitchen, bedroom, living room) from the symbols of appliances that it contains (oven/fridge, bed, couch).
+When we remove those symbols---to simplify the model---the diffusion model (and we) cannot gain understanding about these semantics from the image.
+Thus, we need a way to re-encode this information, for example by filling the rooms with different colours, like cyan for bathrooms, yellow for bed/living rooms, or magenta for kitchens.
 We call this semantic colouring of rooms $\ModelSemRoom$. \item[Contrast:] Floor plans are often black and white (BW) and diffusion models are designed to encode colour images.
 Thus, we lose lots of information capacity by just training them on black and white images.
 We already used colours to encode room semantics in the last step.
-The question is if we can further simplify the floor plans by replacing the symbols for doors and windows with colours instead.
+The question then is, whether we can further simplify the floor plans by replacing the symbols for doors and windows with colours instead.
 We call this semantic colouring of elements $\ModelSemElem$.
 The combined semantic encoding of room and elements is the $\ModelSemRoomElem$ model. \end{description}